 The South Coast Science Project (SCSP) provides professional development for elementary teachers in Santa Barbara, Ventura, and surrounding counties.
 Due to the wide area that we serve our program is divided into two subprograms to support the needs of regional teachers and districts.
 The two professional development opportunities we offer are Summer Institutes and SciTrek.
 Although teachers can participate in either of the subprograms, the programs are coherently designed to meet the goals of SCSP and the California Subject Matter Project.

 The main goal of this website is to provide an archive of the main lesson plans and materials we present at our summer institutes.
 The website will archive at least one full lesson per grade level K-6 for Life, Earth, and Physical Science, as well as Engineering.
-For additional lesson ideas, materials, pedagogy, NGSS implentation tips, and resources, we encourage teachers to attend our summer institutes.
+For additional lesson ideas, materials, pedagogy, NGSS implantation tips, and resources, we encourage teachers to attend our Summer Institutes.